 The monorail ride from the Transportation and Ticket Center to Epcot is the longest section of track at Disney World.
 It takes a total of 15 minutes each direction, but if you choose to take a scenic tour of Disney from start to finish it will take you 30 minutes.

-Another perk about taking this monorail is you get a “fly over” to portions of Epcot on your way in so you can see some of the park from up high.
+Another perk about taking this monorail is you get a “fly over” of portions of Epcot on your way in so you can see some of the park from up high.

-This monorail is perfect if you have a park hopper pass and are doing a half day at Magic Kingdom and want to spend the afternoon and evening at Epcot or vise versa.
+This monorail is perfect if you have a park hopper pass and are doing a half day at Magic Kingdom and want to spend the afternoon and evening at Epcot or vice versa.

 Fun monorail facts